Harakh Chand Nahata

-Harakh Chand Nahata (18 July 1936 – 21 February 1999) was a prominent Indian businessman and social leader.
+Harakh Chand Nahata (18 July 1936 – 21 February 1999) was a prominent Indian businessman, film financier and social leader.

 Early life

 He was born in Bikaner, Rajasthan on 18 July 1936.
 His uncle, Agar Chand Nahata, and elder brother, Bhanwar Lal Nahata, were acknowledged authorities on Prakrit literature, Jain canonical literature and scriptures.
 The family has a private collection of more than 85,000 books, manuscripts, works of arts etc. at Abhay Jain Granthagar in Bikaner.
 His family has more than 175 years of business presence in the field of trading and distribution in Assam, Meghalaya, West Bengal, Calcutta, Tripura and the former East Bengal (now Bangladesh).

 He completed his schooling at Bikaner and his college education in Calcutta.

 He died on 21 February 1999 in New Delhi, after a brief illness.

 Business and trade

 Tripura Town Out-Agency

 Nahata was the first person to start road transportation in the difficult and inhabitable terrain of Tripura.
 Handling the largest Railway Out agency in Tripura (Tripura Town out Agency) and establishing a large network of road transport at heavy costs and risks, he was instrumental in starting economic development and two-way traffic to bring economic gains for the tribal people and the state of Tripura.